Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-08-alternatives.md

 "We still have a few tricks up our sleeves." he commented.
 "It'd be a shame to use one of them so early, but if we need to..."

-The Chinese member---once General Secretary of the Central Committee of the Communist Party of China---indicated his agreement.
+The Chinese member - once General Secretary of the Central Committee of the Communist Party of China - indicated his agreement.
 "These privateers have given us a wonderful bargaining chip, if we care to use it."

 The former US Secretary of State frowned, skeptically.
 "It's early days yet, shouldn't we hold on to that one for later?"